SWHulbert/TDA-Project/README.md

 Originally, our model ran with 8 scans, and record the values of total number of classes, and average length of classes.
 However, as we added more scans, we noticed that accuracy, especially for specific letters such as A, D, O, and Y went down.
 Through the simple gumshoe move of testing each scan individually, then each pair of scans individually, each 3-tuple of scans, etc. we removed scans that were not contributing to our model.

 To do this, we first picked the scan that classified the most letters.
 Then we compared a model with scan X, to a model without scan X, and calculated average accuracy over all letters in the alphabet.
 If average accuracy went up by a significant ammount (we used "Did average accuracy increase by 3% or more" as a cutoff question for our model).
 After running this test, we removed 2 scans that were below the cutoff, decreasing the overall runtime of our program.

+Furthermore, we added a 'denoiser' functions, which removes any bit of text that's not connected to other text.
+It does this by going through each entry in our 1x101 array, taking any entry with the value '1' and then checking if any of the pixels around  that given pixel also have a value of '1.'
+If not, it replaces the pixel with a value of '0' and moves on.

 ## Built With